All About Carrots

 5 Carrot Recipes to Keep Your Meals Nutritious and Flavorful

-Anytime between October and March, get yourself to your garden, the food co-op or a winter farmer’s market and pick up some fresh-harvested winter carrots.
+Any time of year, get yourself to your garden, the food co-op or a winter farmer’s market and pick up some fresh-harvested winter carrots.
 Eat them raw, use them with dips instead of crackers, or try one of these five recipes I’ve selected to offer you both the rich nutrition and taste of fresh carrots.

 - Pure Wow has this basic roasted carrot recipe that can also be used with any root vegetable, including beets and parsnips.
 Make a big batch on the weekend and use them throughout the week to enhance the flavor of your meals.
 You can use them on sandwiches, under a fried egg, in salads.
 Really, you’ll love them so much because they taste like candy!